when life goes off script

 this is me

-career shifts, changing priorities, family life, identity, responsibility, reinvention, and the strange operational complexity that seems to appear somewhere along the way.
+Coaching for the moments when life or work no longer quite matches the original plan.
+Alongside coaching, I write about the unexpected reality of modern adulthood: career shifts, changing priorities, family life, identity, responsibility, reinvention and the operational complexity that seems to appear somewhere along the way.